 ITIL’s standardised method for incident management ensures that you are providing prompt response, analysis, documentation, ongoing management and reporting of incidents.

 - Enhanced incident visibility

 With a clear process for logging incidents, you can be sure that everyone in your organisation knows what to do if they have an IT issue and what’s being done about it.

 You’ll also have a complete overview of the issues throughout your organisation.
 This helps you determine whether you have the resources to address your problems in a timely manner.

-- Maintain and improve user satisfaction
+- Improved user satisfaction